 SttsTime sets how frequently this message is updated.
 For example, if SttsTime is 2 seconds, you will see this message updated every 2 seconds of simulated time.

+ChkptTime: Amount of time between creating checkpoint files for potential restart [s]

+This input determines how frequently checkpoint files should be written.
+Checkpoint files are used for restart capability; short simulations should set ChkptTime to be larger than the simulation time, TMax.
+For more information on checkpoint files and restart capability in FAST, see section, “Checkpoint Files (Restart Capability)” in the document.

 DT_Out: Time step for tabular output [s]

 This is the time step of the data in the tabular (time-marching) output files.
 DT_Out must be an integer multiple of DT.
+Alternatively, DT_Out can be entered as the string “default”, which will set DT_Out = DT.

 TStart: Time to begin tabular output [s]